mikeuf/dungeons-and-oo-dragons/README.md

 You may need a recent version of the Java Runtime Environment (JRE) to run this program.<br />

 ## Game Overview
-See Figure 1 for a class diagram.<br />
+See **Figure 1** for a class diagram.<br />
 * The knights and the monsters are instances of the **PlayerCharacter** (PC) and **NonPlayerCharacter** (NPC) classes, respectively.
 * Both the **PlayerCharacter** and **NonPlayerCharacter** classes implement the **Character** Interface.
 * The **NonPlayerCharacter** class is abstract and is extended by a few monster subclasses, like **Dragon**, **Hobgoblin**, and **Bugbear**.
-* The **DungeonsAndObjectOrientedDragons** class contains the main entry point and walks the player through initial character creation.
+* The **DungeonsAndObjectOrientedDragons** class contains the main entry point and walks the player through the initial character creation.
 * The **Encounter** class manages the battles between the knights and the monsters.
 * The **PlayerCharacter** and **NonPlayerCharacter** each have **Weapon** and **Armor** objects.
 * All characters can attack and defend against attacks from other characters.
 * When a character is slain, its gold is looted by the victor.

-## Class Design
 **Figure 1 - Class Diagram**
 ![Class diagram](https://github.com/mikeuf/dungeons-and-oo-dragons/blob/master/images/class-diagram.jpg "Class diagram")

-## Typical Output
+## Typical Output for Interactively creating a knight
 **Figure 2 - Interactively creating a knight**
 ```
 Welcome to Dungeons and Object Oriented Dragons!